ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 The RTP timestamp is set to the sampling timestamp of the content.
 A 90 kHz clock rate MUST be used.

-If the NAL unit has no timing properties of its own (e.g., parameter set and SEI NAL units), the RTP timestamp MUST be set to the RTP timestamp of the coded picture of the access unit in which case the NAL unit (according to Section 8.4.5.3 of {{ISO.IEC.23090-5}}) is included.
+If the NAL unit has no timing properties of its own (e.g., parameter set and SEI NAL units), the RTP timestamp MUST be set to the RTP timestamp of the coded atlas of the access unit in which the NAL unit (according to Section 8.4.5.3 of {{ISO.IEC.23090-5}}) is included.

 Receivers MUST use the RTP timestamp for the display process, even when the bitstream contains atlas frame timing SEI messages as specified in {{ISO.IEC.23090-5}}.